-As of August 2018, work continues on the facility to prepare for the sales licence.
+As of July 31, 2018, the Facility is being completed.
 Any adverse changes or developments affecting construction of the Facility and commencement of production could have a material and adverse effect on the Company's business, financial condition and prospects.
 There is a risk that these changes or developments could cause the Facility to not be completed on time, on budget, or at all, as it can be adversely affected by a variety of factors, including some that are discussed elsewhere in these risk factors and the following: